Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

      * Because fraction class is small and inexpensive to copy,
      * it should be passed by value instead of const reference.
      * Const reference is used here to demonstrate potential
-     * problems of calling non-const methods on const objects.
+     * errors of calling non-const methods on const objects.
      */
     void print_details(const fraction& fr)
     {